wso2/docs-is/en/docs/guides/access-delegation/invoke-oauth-introspection-endpoint.md

 Use the cURL commands given in the following sections to invoke the OAuth introspection endpoint for the super tenant users.

 !!! tip
+    -   See the [prequisites](#prerequisites) and make sure you have engaged the requried authentication method to token introspection.
     -   Note that using client credentials is recommended over basic authentication as it improves server performance.
     -   For requests that require `CLIENT_ID:CLIENT_SECRET`, use the client ID and client secret of the OAuth service provider you configured above.
     -   For requests that require `USERNAME:PASSWORD` by default, you can use credentials of any user with `/permission/admin/manage/identity/applicationmgt/view` permissions.